imyourmanzi/mattmanzi.com/src/routes/projects/data/gvgold_description.md

 **Tech Highlight:** All Swift, all day, featuring dynamically populated view controllers.

-**Takeaway:** Hardcoding data and application behaviors is simple to to do, but eventually the benefits are outweighed by the time it takes to manually construct these systems.
+**Takeaway:** Hardcoding data and application behaviors is simple to to do, but eventually the benefits are outweighed by the time it takes to put them in place.